 Financial planning for a baby should start years before the event.

 - Will parenting be a shared experience with both partners taking time off work?
-Maybe you will involve one or two days of help from grandparents or child care?
+You may involve one or two days of help from grandparents or child care?

 - Will the child be in full-time childcare?
 Have you considered the extra costs?
 Will it be economic to work?

-In these days, it seems very few families can afford to have one full-time person at home looking after children.
+These days, it seems very few people can afford to have one full-time person at home looking after children.
 But this is possible with careful planning.
-You will need to start the financial planning for the baby long before the event.
+You will need to start financial planning of the baby long before the event.

 Here are some options you could consider.